Medical Imaging Sciences

 - Apply for a number of scholarships that are exclusive to health care students

-- Join the Medical Imaging Sciences Club (Venango campus only) and benefit from activities that will help you develop leadership skills and gain a better understanding of your major and your chosen profession
+- Join the Medical Imaging Sciences Club (offered at both Clarion and Venango campus) and benefit from activities that will help you develop leadership skills and gain a better understanding of your major and your chosen profession

 - Learn from and build friendships with other health care students including those in other majors